lammps/lammps/doc/src/Fortran.rst

     .. warning::

-       Modifying the data in the location pointed to by the returned pointer may lead to inconsistent internal data and thus may cause failures or crashes or bogus simulations.
-In general it is thus usually better to use a LAMMPS input command that sets or changes these parameters.
+       Modifying the data in the location pointed to by the returned pointer may lead to inconsistent internal data and thus may cause failures, crashes, or bogus simulations.
+In general, it is much better to use a LAMMPS input command that sets or changes these parameters.
-       Those will take care of all side effects and necessary updates of settings derived from such settings.
+       Using an input command will take care of all side effects and necessary updates of settings derived from such settings.

 --------